ucopacme/aws-shelltools/README.rst

   Print current values of AWS assumed role environment vars

 aws-whoami
-  Print output of 'aws sts get-caller-identity'
+  Print output of 'aws sts get-caller-identity

-aws-env
-  Print current values of all AWS environment vars

 aws-export-env
   Cache AWS environment vars to local file for use by other shells